garloff/heat-docker-jitsi-meet/README.md

 ## Requirements

-* You need to have a ``.ostackrc.JITSI`` file that sets your environment variables such to make the openstack command line tools work -- setting ``OS_CLOUD`` (plus settings in ``~/.config/openstack/clouds.yaml`` and ``secure.yaml``) or old-style full set of ``OS_`` variables.
+* You need to have a ``.ostackrc.USERNM`` file that sets your environment variables such to make the openstack command line tools work -- setting ``OS_CLOUD`` (plus settings in ``~/.config/openstack/clouds.yaml`` and ``secure.yaml``) or old-style full set of ``OS_`` variables.
+This will fall back to .ostackrc.JITSI.
+If `$OS_CLOUD` is already set when calling the script, it will NOT be overridden by the settings.

 * I used an openSUSE image that has a repo with current docker already configured.
-Except for the SUSEfirewall2 disablement and the default username, there is not much you'd need to adjust to make it work elsewhere.
+Except for the SUSEfirewall2 disablement, there is not much you'd need to adjust to make it work elsewhere.
 Be sure to not use any image that allows for ssh password auth, though, if you are interested in not becoming a target for hackers ...
-  Find my image on http://kfg.images.obs-website.eu-de.otc.t-systems.com/
+  Find my images on http://kfg.images.obs-website.eu-de.otc.t-systems.com/

 * On some old heat implementations (including OTC's), you may need a cloud-init with PR#290 fixed in the image.